-Data Protection Act, if all of the following are true: - (1) the controller is not reasonably capable of associating the request with the personal data or it would be unreasonably burdensome for the controller to associate the request with the personal data; - (2) the controller does not use the personal data to recognize or respond to the specific consumer who is the subject of the personal data or associate the personal data with other personal data about the same specific consumer; and - (3) the controller does not sell the personal data to any third party or otherwise voluntarily disclose the personal data to any third party other than a processor, except as otherwise permitted in this section. - D. The consumer rights contained in Section 4 of the Consumer Information and Data Protection Act shall not apply to pseudonymous data in cases where the controller is able to demonstrate any information necessary to identify the consumer is kept separately and is subject to effective technical and organizational controls that prevent the controller from accessing such information.
+Data Protection Act, if all of the following are true: - (1) the controller is not reasonably capable of associating the request with the personal data or it would be unreasonably burdensome for the controller to associate the request with the personal data; - (2) the controller does not use the personal data to recognize or respond to the specific consumer who is the subject of the personal data or associate the personal data with other personal data about the same specific consumer; and - (3) the controller does not sell the personal data to any third party or otherwise voluntarily disclose the personal data to any third party other than a processor, except as otherwise permitted in this section. - D. The consumer rights contained in Section 4 of the Consumer Information and Data Protection Act shall not apply to pseudonymous data in cases where the controller is able to demonstrate any information necessary to identify the consumer is kept separately and is subject to effective technical and organizational controls that prevent the .230052.1ms controller from accessing such information.

-A controller that discloses pseudonymous data or de-identified data shall exercise reasonable oversight to monitor compliance with any contractual commitments to which the pseudonymous data or de-identified data is subject and shall take appropriate steps to address any breaches of those contractual commitments.
+E. A controller that discloses pseudonymous data or de-identified data shall exercise reasonable oversight to monitor compliance with any contractual commitments to which the pseudonymous data or de-identified data is subject and shall take appropriate steps to address any breaches of those contractual commitments.

-SECTION 12.
+SECTION 9.
 [NEW MATERIAL] LIMITATIONS.--

-- Nothing in the Consumer Information and Data Protection Act shall be construed to restrict a controller's or processor's ability to: - comply with federal, state or local laws, rules or regulations; - comply with a civil, criminal or (2) regulatory inquiry, investigation, subpoena or summons by federal, state, local or other governmental authorities; - cooperate with law enforcement agencies concerning conduct or activity that the controller or processor reasonably and in good faith believes may violate federal, state or local laws, rules or regulations; - investigate, establish, exercise, prepare (4)
+- A. Nothing in the Consumer Information and Data

+Protection Act shall be construed to restrict a controller's or processor's ability to: - (1) comply with federal, state or local laws, rules or regulations; - (2) comply with a civil, criminal or regulatory inquiry, investigation, subpoena or summons by federal, state, local or other governmental authorities; - (3) cooperate with law enforcement agencies concerning conduct or activity that the controller or processor reasonably and in good faith believes may violate federal, state or local laws, rules or regulations; - (4) investigate, establish, exercise, prepare for or defend legal claims; - (5) provide a product or service specifically requested by a consumer, perform a contract to which the consumer is a party, including fulfilling the terms of a .230052.lms